Susan drinking champagne on a birthday picnic at Lighthouse Park

 Susan dipping her feet in the cold water at Spanish Banks

-More “formal” bios are available on the Media page.
+A more formal bio and a media kit are available on the Media page.